afkirmohamed11/Kafka_Rental_Data_Project/README.md

 ### S3 bucket Connection Setup

-If you don't have the permission to write data from your local machine to your S3 bucket, try adding this permissions
+If you don't have permission to write data from your local machine to your S3 bucket, try adding these permissions:

 ```json
 {